Christine Lovly: Research and career

 In 2012 Lovly joined the faculty at Vanderbilt University, where she serves as an Associate Professor and the Co-Leader of the Translational Research and Interventional Oncology Program at the Vanderbilt University Medical Center.
-Her research focusses on understanding and developing novel therapeutic strategies for molecular subsets of lung cancer.
+Her research focuses on understanding and developing novel therapeutic strategies for molecular subsets of lung cancer.
 In the United States, lung cancer is responsible for more death than any other form of cancer.
 Her research involves the development of combination therapies that are able to target cancers with abnormal cellular pathways.
 Lovly has also identified particular mutations that can contribute to a person becoming resistant to therapy.

 Advanced metastatic disease, cancer which has spread from where it started in the lung, has historically been treated using chemotherapy.
 Some lung cancer patients have molecular alterations that can permit targeted treatments.
-Some of these include alterations in the protein Anaplastic Lymphoma Kinase (ALK) receptor tyrosine kinase.
+Some of these include alterations in the protein anaplastic lymphoma kinase (ALK) receptor tyrosine kinase.
 When this protein is altered, there is potential for pharmaceuticals that block the action of the mutant ALK gene, but almost all patients develop resistance to them.

 It is known that non-small-cell lung carcinoma (NSCLC) do not respond as effectively to combination drugs as other forms of lung cancer.
-Lovly has worked with computer scientists to develop algorithms that can identify the drug interactions that are effective at killing tumours and result in fewer side effects.
+Lovly has worked with computer scientists to develop algorithms that can identify the drug interactions that are effective at killing tumors and result in fewer side effects.
 Lovly has investigated TAK-788 as a targeted therapy for people with NSCLC and BLU-667 for patients with RET rearrangements.

 She is involved with the Vanderbilt University online resource My Cancer Genome, which contains information about cancer mutations and the impact they may have on the treatment of patients with cancer.
 She is supported by the American Society of Clinical Oncology and the Lung Cancer Foundation of America.
+Lovly was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.